l-liava-l/Collection.wiki.eng/Cluster's API.md

 ## cluster's options building

-A **use** method allows us at the same time to set an active status for all cluster's parametrs by specified namespace (if exist).
+A **use** method allows us at the same time to set an active status for all cluster's parametrs by specified namespace (if such one exists).

 ```js
 db.use('users');